 Even though plump children are common, don’t ignore the problem.
 Some 17 percent of American children and teenagers between the ages of 2 and 19 can be classified as obese, according to reports from the Centers for Disease Control and Prevention (CDC), which means their weight has become a health risk.
 At 12 and up, the figure jumps to 20.5 percent.
 “It sneaks up on people,” says pediatrician Stephen Pont, medical director of the Texas Center for the Prevention and Treatment of Childhood Obesity in Austin, who struggled with his own weight as a child.

-Between doctors’ visits, you can check how your child fits the standards by age and height with this calculator.
 After the age of one, if a girl’s waist is more than 60 percent of her height, both measured in inches, she’s “at risk of having the metabolic complications of overweight,” says Frank Biro, MD, who studies and treats teenagers at Cincinnati’s Children’s Hospital Medical Center.

 Childhood obesity can lead to heart disease, diabetes, asthma, and sleep problems, and make kids vulnerable to bullying.
 Don’t fool yourself that your child will outgrow baby fat: 88 percent of obese fifth-graders were still too heavy in 10th grade, according to a study of almost 4,000 public school students.